This is actually a small evergreen tree.

 In March of 2002, Japanese researchers were studying various acetogenins found in several species of plants.

-Using mice with lung cancer cells, one third received nothing (the control group), one third received the chemotherapy drug adriamycin, and one third received the main graviola acetogenin, annonacin (at a dosage of 10 mg/kg).
+Using mice with lung cancer cells, one third received nothing (the control group).

 This is better than the adriamycin group and there were no toxicity problems.